Step 1: Open Coddo

 - The task appears in the Backlog column

-Step 6: Start coding with Claude
+Step 6: Start coding with your agent

 - Move a task to Todo - Coddo’s queue runner automatically picks it up